facebookarchive/models/README.md

 To install a model, run

     python -m caffe2.python.models.download -i squeezenet

 which will allow later `import`s of the model directly in Python:

     from caffe2.python.models import squeezenet
     print(squeezenet.init_net.name)
     print(squeezenet.predict_net.name)

+### Subdirectories

+To download a model in a subdirectory (for example, style transfer), run

+    python -m caffe2.python.models.download style_transfer/crayon

+and this will create a folder `style_transfer/crayon/` containing both an `init_net.pb` and `predict_net.pb`.

+Same applies to the `-i` install option.